vinceoa/panther-docs/docs/config/README.md

 ### Install the configuration files

-The downloaded resources in `rsyslog.tar` need to be installed into the system rsyslog configuration directory.
+The downloaded resources in `rsyslog-config-linux.tar` need to be installed into the system rsyslog configuration directory.

 The following commands will extract the archive into `/etc/rsyslog-client.d`, creating it if necessary.
 If the directory